-• Audit Log Reference (containerAuditLogReference) - reference to the object that contains the audit log

-The containerAuditLogReference element is composed of the following attributes:
+Audit Log Reference (containerAuditLogReference) - reference to the object that contains the audit log The containerAuditLogReference element is composed of the following attributes:

 - Reference Type (referenceType) whether internal referencing within the container or external referencing - Reference Role (referenceRole) the value should be "AuditLog" - Reference Value (referenceValue) the unique identifier of the referenced audit log object.
-If the referenced object is an internal preservation object, the value will be its object/VersionIdentifier.objectIdentifierValue
+If the referenced object is an internal preservation object, the value will be its objectVersionIdentifier.objectIdentifierValue

+- 1 containerInformation (1-1: M, NR)

 - 1.5 containerAuditLog (0-, O, R)

 - 1.5.1 containerAuditLogReference (1-1: M, NR)

 - 1.5.1.1 referenceType (1-1: M, NR)

 - 1.5.1.2 referenceRole (1-1: M, NR)

 - 1.5.1.3 referenceValue (1-1: M, NR)

-5. Object Information Metadata
+7 Object Information Metadata

 The SIRF container includes multiple preservation objects (POs).
 The objectsSet is the element in the SIRF catalog that aggregates all the object information metadata of the various POs.
-Underneath the objectsSet, we'll have the various objectInformation - one for each PO.
-The following subsections describe the categories, elements and attributes within the objectInformation.
+Underneath the objectsSet are the various objectInformation - one for each PO.
+Sections 0 through 7.8 describe the categories, elements and attributes within the objectInformation.